SiddharthShahi/SOC-Project/README.md

 ---

-## Task 2 — Running the Attack and Analyzing Traffic
+## Running the Attack and Analyzing Traffic

 ### The Attack